Cloud Forest Program

 Internship (3.0 credits)

-The Cloud Forest School accepts full-time interns, who work as classroom assistants for four months beginning in either September or January.
+The Cloud Forest School accepts full-time interns, who work as classroom assistants for four to five months beginning in either September or January.
 Interns work as a full-time classroom assistant, an assistant to the special education teacher, or an assistant to the environmental education teacher.
-Interns may also teach mini courses to upper level (colegio) students at the school.
-Mini courses take place once a week and can include a variety of topics such as drama, dance, journalism, painting, etc. Students receive 3.0 credits from Educational Studies for a full time internship and by completing department requirements.
+Students receive 3.0 credits from Educational Studies for a full time internship and by completing department requirements.

 Intercultural credit (1.0 credits)

 Students can receive 1.0 Intercultural credit by completing Spanish language instruction at the Centro Panamericano de Idomas (CPI), credited through New Mexico State University.